 Persons with disability

-For disabled visitors, the best Louvre entrance is the Pyramid entrance or the entrance in the Carrousel du Louvre which both have elevators to take you inside.
-Between the two, we recommend the Carrousel du Louvre entrance where you won’t have to navigate through as people as you make your way to the entrance.
-Another plus: this is an indoor entrance so you won’t be forced to deal with the elements while you’re waiting to get inside.
-An accessibility guide to the Louvre can be found here on their official website.
+For disabled visitors, we recommend the Carrousel du Louvre entrance which has an elevator to take you inside.
+Another plus: this is an indoor entrance so you won’t be forced to deal with bad weather while you’re waiting to get inside.
+An accessibility guide to the Louvre can be found on their official website.
 The museum also offers accompaniment for disabled patrons who wish to reach The Touch Gallery, the Carrousel parkade and the nearest taxi stand.

 Best Louvre entrance: access points

 Carrousel du Louvre – the easiest and fastest entrance

 Carrousel du Louvre is probably the best Louvre entrance with the shortest waiting times.
 The Carrousel is underground which connects the mall and its great selection of shops and diverse restaurants with the museum.
 It’s a great place to shop or grab lunch where you’re guaranteed to find a wide selection of affordable food and cool stores.
 Apart from the shopping and dining, we love the practical services that are traveller-friendly.
 They even have a welcome desk where you can fire away with your questions about traveling in Paris.

 Carrousel du Louvre can be accessed from metro station Palais Royal-Musée du Louvre on lines 1 and 7 or at the above ground entrance at 99 Rue de Rivoli.
 A great place to grab lunch before or after your visit or to pick up a souvenir from French favorites like Fragonard fragrances and Ladurée macarons.

 La Pyramide – the busiest entrance